kurtosis-tech/kardinal/README.md

 ## How it Works

-A cluster with multiple logical environments (”flows”) running in it may look like the following image.
+In Kardinal, an application deployment with multiple logical environments (”flows”) running in it may look like the following image.

 ![infographic](https://github.com/user-attachments/assets/343a44bc-2119-4368-a338-f27dc2271d8f)